How To Use The 3D Oak Veranda Designer

 Size

-The size controls allow you to adjust the front clearance and the rear height of the structure.
-This helps you to reach up
+The size controls adjust the front clearance and the rear height of the lean-to.

 Post Settings | Mono Trusses